Skip to Content

 An individual has the right to request that any out-of-date, irrelevant or inaccurate or information about them is erased or corrected (subject to certain exemptions and limitations under Data Protection Law); please see above for details of why SCIS may need to process your data, and who you may contact if you disagree.

-SCIS will take appropriate technical and organisational steps to ensure the security of personal data about individuals, including policies around use of technology and devices, and access to Council systems.
-All staff and Council members will be made aware of this policy and their duties under Data Protection Law and receive relevant training.
+SCIS will take appropriate technical and organisational steps to ensure the security of personal data about individuals, including policies around use of technology and devices, and access to SCIS systems.
+All staff and SCIS members will be made aware of this policy and their duties under Data Protection Law and staff will receive appropriate training.

 THIS POLICY

-SCIS will update this Privacy Notice from time to time.
-You should check the SCIS website from time to time to ensure that you are happy with any changes.
-This policy is effective from 25 May 2018.
+SCIS will update this Privacy Notice from time to time and you should check the SCIS website from time to time to ensure that you are aware of any changes.
+This policy is effective 01/01/2026.
 Any substantial changes that affect your rights will be provided to you directly as far as is reasonably practicable.

 QUERIES AND COMPLAINTS